 Have you ever come across a situation where your SD card suddenly shows that it has unallocated Disk Management space?
 An unallocated SD card may stop working on a PC and even fail to show up in File Explorer.

 Unallocated space can present quite a conundrum.
-On the one hand, the SD card may appear to have adequate storage capacity, but when you try to save files on it, you may get a pop-up informing you that the memory is full.
+On the one hand, the SD card may appear to have adequate storage capacity, but you may get a pop-up informing you that the memory is full when you try to save files on it.

 Many users mistakenly assume that part of the memory is completely damaged and unusable and purchase another card.
 Nothing could be further from the truth.

 An unallocated SD card can be fixed without losing data by following the instructions outlined below.

-In common terms, you can refer to the unallocated space on your hard drive as an unused space.
+In common terms, you can refer to the unallocated space on your hard drive as unused space.
 Free space is also considered unallocated space.
 Hard drives have two sections, namely free space and used space.
-Your files reside in the used-up space of an SD card, whereas the storage location is empty in the unallocated space of the storage.
+Your files reside in an SD card's used-up space, whereas the storage location is empty in the storage's unallocated space.

 Thus, you may have a 4 GB SD card of storage memory, but only 2GB is allocated for use.
 The remaining 2GB must be allocated for use, or else it can't be used to store files.

 So, what happens when you have an unallocated SD card?
 When you hit This PC icon on your PC, you are unable to view the drive name.
 This occurs because of the unallocated space on the SD card.
 Sometimes, the entire storage is unallocated for unknown reasons, despite any changes you make in your computer's control panel and settings to fix it.